-All AEs, regardless of severity, causality or seriousness (Section 10.3), and whether initially recorded at a local health center a participant may choose to go to (Section 5.2.3) or by a study team member during the protocol scheduled follow up visits or ad hoc visits at the request of a participant, must be reported from the date of written informed consent/assent up to the last day on study or for 3 months after investigational product administration, whichever is later.
+All AEs, regardless of severity, causality or seriousness (Section 10.3), and whether initially recorded at a local health facility a participant may choose to go to (Section 5.2.3), or by a study team member during the protocol-scheduled follow up visits, or ad-hoc visits at the request of a participant, must be reported from the date of written informed consent/assent up to the last day on the study or for 3 months after the last dose of investigational product, whichever is later.

 This is required to obtain as comprehensive an AE data set as possible to support further characterization of the safety profile of moxidectin and ivermectin: a priori it is not possible to know which AEs may have a relationship to the study drugs and thus exclude some from collection/reporting.
-Participants will be informed about collection of data related to health problems they report to local health facilities during the discussions preceding Informed Consent/Assent with Parental/Guardian Consent.
-All AEs, whether initially recorded at a local health center or by a study team member are subject to the same confidentiality provisions (see Section 15.17 and Section 17).
+Participants will be informed about collection of data related to health problems they report to local health facilities during the discussions preceding Informed Consent/Assent.
+All AEs, whether initially recorded at a local health facility or by a study team member are subject to the same confidentiality provisions (see Section 15.17 and Section 17).